-Philippe Mihailovich is considered as a leading academic in the field of Brand Management specialising primarily in brand creation and exploitation.
+Philippe Mihailovich is considered as a leading academic and consultant in the field of Brand Management specialising primarily in brand creation and exploitation.
 He is a founding theorist of Brand Architecture and Brand Stretching.

 As a practitioner he has been the Marketing head of famous international brands such as Nivea, Wella (P&G) and British Telecom and as a consultant has assisted in the creation or repositioning of numerous challenger brands from private label to high end fashion and luxury houses, airlines and hotels.

 As founder and President of HAUTeLUXE Â he currently works as a Brand Strategist specialising in modifying Brand DNA, Â Storytelling and story-buildingÂ strategies primarily forÂ the â€˜luxuryâ€™ industry in Paris and London, often as a sub-contractor to Communicaion and Content Agencies.

 Philippe is also a private conference speaker and Visiting Professor of Brand Management (in English only), primarily for MBA, MIM, MBC, MSc and other ExecutiveÂ degree programs at leading private Business Schools, notably INSEEC,Â EDHEC, Stockholm School of Economics in Riga, and IFA,Paris with Summer interventions at the HEC and Institute Francais de la Mode.

 As a Brand Confidante/Advisor, he is usually involved in troubleshooting, reviving brands, or remodifying Brand Story and Content Communication Strategies as well as developing new brands- from conceptualisation to developing sustainable strategiesÂ ensuring that high growth does not damage brand image.